dorianquelle/dorianquelle.github.io/_posts/2023-10-14-Cheating-In-Titled-Tuesday.md

 ## Peformance Metrics

-Similarly, we can look at the players with the highest draw rate and best average game results!
+Similarly, we can look at the players with the highest draw rate and best average game results.

 |                       |**Best Performing Players**  |          ||                    |**Most Drawish Players** |       |
 |:--------------------:|:-----------------------:|:-------------:||:-----------------:|:-----------------:|:------------:|